app-registry/appr-helm-plugin/.github/ISSUE_TEMPLATE.md

--> Issues should be opened on the https://github.com/app-registry/appr repo.
+Please open your issue on the [app-registry/appr](https://github.com/app-registry/appr) project.